cyclingProfessor/humannetwork/README.md

 1. Client to Server: HELLO
 When a WebSocket connection is established the client sends a HELLO message {session: INT, node: INT, type: "HELLO"}
-Clients may use the HELLO message to re-establish a link to an existing server.
+Existing clients whose web page has been mysteriously closed can use the HELLO message to re-establish a link to an existing server by sending a non-zero session number.
+New clients will only be accepted before the first TASK has been sent.

 2. Server to Client: CONNECTED
 The first response from the server will be a CONNECTED message {session: INT, name: STRING, node: INT, type: "CONNECTED"}
-If the session matches the session id sent in the HELLO
+If the session matches the session id sent in the HELLO then the server assumes that the client is re-establishing a link and uses the client's existing data rather than generating new data (name etc.,)
+New clients trying to connect after the first task has begun will be silently ignored.

-3. At any time after the CONNECT message the server may send out one of two kinds of Message: PACKET or TASK A PACKET message is normal network packet to be added tot he client's messages received tray.
+3. At any time after the CONNECT message the server may send out one of two kinds of Message: PACKET or TASK A PACKET message is a normal network packet to be added to the client's messages received tray.
   {session: INT, text: STRING, from: INT, type: "PACKET"}
   The text will be at most 40 characters long.